-The chilly Cruiser again playing Ethan Hunt is surrounded by a team of more human spies.
+Tom Cruise is playing Ethan Hunt for the fourth time.
+And is now surrounded by a team of more human spies, than we saw in the first two munted attempts at this franchise.
 Jeremy Renner and Paula Patton make an impression and Simon Pegg effortlessly pulls off the much needed comic relief role of Benjy.
 There was so much kinetic jumping around stuff in this flick, that by the climax I had run out of concern for the outcome.
 However, director Brad Bird has delivered an exciting live-action pic.
-(3.5/5)
+(7/10)

 THE THIN MAN (1934)